 - Speedy Processor or CPU

 As per Moore’s law, the processing power doubles, and the size of the CPU reduces to half every 18 months.
 This means that the latest CPUs available in the market today, in 2016, are twice as powerful, yet half the size of the processors sold in late 2014.
-The more powerful the processor is, the better is the laptop performance.
-Tasks like photo editing require a rather powerful processor compared to simple word-processing or online browsing tasks.
-Processors’ power is represented by three components 1) Speed measured in gigahertz 2) Bit architecture represented as 32 bit or 64 bit3) Core architecture.
+The more powerful the processor is, the better the laptop’s performance.
+Tasks like photo editing require a rather powerful processor compared to simple word processing or online browsing tasks.
+Processors’ power is represented by three components 1) Speed measured in gigahertz 2) Bit architecture represented as 32-bit or 64-bit3) Core architecture.

 - Speed – Higher the gigahertz, the faster the processor is.
 It is recommended to have a laptop with 2 gigahertz or more to run Photoshop or similar software efficiently.

 - Bit architecture – The best laptop for photo editing should have a 64-bit processor.
 This 64 bit represents the amount of data that can be handled by the processor.
 64-bit processors are better than 32-bit processors for obvious reasons.

 - Core architecture – Modern processors are multiple processors baked into a single chip.
 As the saying goes, two heads are better than one.
 In the computing world, multicore is better than a single core.
 Today’s popular processors have quad-core (four cores) and are good enough, but for the best laptop for picture editing, the processors with six cores are recommended.